Rachel Corsie: Utah Royals FC, Kansas City NWSL 2018–2021

 On 19 March 2018, Corsie signed with Utah Royals FC.
 Corsie appeared in all 24 games for Utah in 2018.
 She was named to the NWSL Team of the Month in July.

 Corsie returned to Utah for the 2019 NWSL season.
 She was named to the NWSL team of the Month for May.
 Corsie would miss several NWSL games due to her participation in the 2019 FIFA Women's World Cup.
 She scored her first goal for the Royals on 19 July, her goal in the 90th minute helped Utah earn a 2–2 draw against the Portland Thorns.
 She moved with the team to Kansas City and was the captain before transferring to Aston Villa.

 Loan to Canberra United

 Corsie signed with Canberra United for the 2018-19 W-League season.
 Prior to the first game of the season, Corsie was named team captain.
 Corsie played every minute of the season for Canberra, as they finished the season in 8th place and did not qualify for the playoffs.

 Loan to Birmingham City

 On 28 August 2020, Corsie signed on loan for Birmingham City until January 2021.
-She will miss the fall season of the National Women's Soccer League.
+She missed the fall season of the National Women's Soccer League.

-Aston Villa, 2022–Present
+Aston Villa, 2022–2025

 On 27 January 2022, it was revealed that in December, Kansas City Current had released Corsie, who was informed a few days before Christmas by her agent.
 Aston Villa agreed to sign her.
+Corsie went on to make 58 appearances in total for the club.

+Corsie left Aston Villa upon the conclusion of the 2024–25 season on 10 May 2025, and soon afterwards announced her retirement from playing.